rwiren/central-brain/README.md

     class API_FR24,API_OS external;
 ```

-This diagram illustrates the data lifecycle within the **Central Brain** ecosystem, detailing how raw RF signals are transformed into actionable security intelligence across a distributed multi-node architecture.
+This diagram illustrates the data lifecycle within the ecosystem, detailing how raw RF signals are transformed into actionable security intelligence across a distributed multi-node architecture.

 **1. The Sensing Layer (Node 1: RPi4 Sensor)**
 The remote physical interface responsible for signal acquisition.